duncannah/kaomojie/README.md

 We use Gulp to transpile source code and ready the extension for deployment.

-1. Install node dependencies: `npm install` or `yarn install`
+1. Install node dependencies: `yarn install`
-2. Install gulp: `npm install -G gulp-cli` or `yarn global add gulp-cli`
+2. Install gulp: `yarn global add gulp-cli`
 3. Build: `gulp` (to folder `build`)

 `gulp deploy` also zips up the build for deployment (build/archive.zip).